-As shown in figure 3, the sensors are connected to the IPv4 and IPv6 dualstack network with multicasting capability.
+Figure 5.
+System overview of weather stations The weather information is expressed by XML and transferred among the servers and clients using the SOAP.
+The sensor is not defined by node, but is defined by each sensor function.
+A typical internet weather station has multiple sensors in a single station.
+These sensors are temperature, moisture, pressure, wind-direction and wind-speed, rainfalls.
+This typical weather station has 5 objectives defined by XML.
+Each objective has their own profile information, such as location, sensor type, IP address or name.
+As shown in figure 6, the sensors are connected to the IPv4 and Ipv6 dual-stack network with multicasting capability.
 The sensor information can be simultaneously deliver to multiple nodes, that want to get the sensor information, without requesting the copying data at the sensor node.
 Topping on the IPv4/IPv6 multicast-capable IP network, the Live E! overlay network is defined.
 The live E! overlay network has the distributed database system across the nation-wide Japan.
 This is for load balancing and for robust data management against some system failure.
 Also, as shown in the figure, this system has already included Web camera for obtaining the live video information and the sound information from the network.
+Figure 7 shows the part of internet weather station installation map over Japan.
 We have installed more than 100 stations and let them on-line.
 Some of stations have installed in Philippine by the collaboration with ASTI [8], or have installed in Thailand by the collaboration with PSU [9].

-For dense installation of weather sensors, we collaborate with Minato-ku in metropolitan Tokyo.
-Several sensors are installed at some elementary schools at Minato-ku.
+For dense installation of internet weather station, figure 8 shows the installation map at Minato-ku in metropolitan Tokyo, and figure 9 shows the picture how the internet weather station is installed at some elementary school.
 We will install about 30 stations in this fiscal year of 2006.
 By this installation, Minato-ku can have about 2 km mesh weather station network.